kalyptein/gametools/data/adventures/Arden-Vul Keys/SL6 - Drowned Canyon/Areas - SL6.md

 Note: The air supply in this chamber is fixed; see general sub-level conditions above.

+* This 30’x30’x10’ chamber holds a bullet-shaped basalt monument at the exact center.
+	* The ==monument== is of sickly grey granite, 3’ in diameter and 6’ tall.
-An ominous sight greets visitors to this 30’x30’x10’ chamber.
-A bullet-shaped basalt monument stands in the exact center of the room; scattered around it are eight moldering corpses.
-The corpses appear to have been flung backward, although each has an outstretched hand that seems to be reaching towards the monument.
-All surfaces – walls, ceiling, and even the floor - are plastered and painted lemon yellow; while mold and damp has damaged the plaster in some spots, it is remarkably well-preserved.
-An inscription in Mithric has been carved into the south wall and filled with silver (50 gp); it reads “Heroes of the Empire look down on you from above.
+	* Scattered around it are eight moldering corpses which appear to have been flung backward, though each has an outstretched hand reaching towards the monument.
+		* They come from various periods (4 ancient, 2 lizardmen, 2 fishmen).
+None appear to bear any injury.
+They have been stripped of all valuables.
+	* Walls, ceiling, and even floor are plastered and painted lemon yellow, damaged by damp and mold in spots, but remarkably well-preserved.
+	* An inscription (Mithric) on the south wall and filled with silver (50 gp) “Heroes of the Empire look down on you from above.
 Duty, Loyalty, and Respect are your obligations.”
-[GM Note: this inscription is a clue to the operation of the mechanism for opening the way to SL6-77; see SL6-76 for more details]
+		* GM Note: a clue to opening the way to SL6-77 (see SL6-76 for more details).

-Skeletons: The eight come from various periods.
-Four appear ancient, two are lizardmen, and two are fishmen.
-None of the remains appear to bear any injury, nor do any of them animate.
-The skeletons have been stripped of all valuables.

-Deadly Monument: The bullet-shaped monument is formed of sickly grey granite and is 3’ in diameter and 6’ tall.
-It detects as magic and as evil.
-A stream of arcane glyphs has been painted across the monument in a bone-white paint; the glyphs swirl across the monument’s surface in three large whorls.
-Those with the ability to view the glyphs from a distance (i.e., magically) will notice that there are fifty-eight distinct glyphs.
-Such viewers might also notice eight blank spots in the stream (where glyphs previously existed).
+Deadly Monument
+* Detects as magic and as evil.
+* Arcane glyphs have been painted across the monument in a bone-white paint.
+* Three large whorls of glyphs flow across the monument's surface.
+	* Hard to view from a safe distance, but there are 58 distinct glyphs, and 8 blank spots where glyphs previously existed.

-It takes advanced knowledge of magical theory to recognize that each of the glyph represents the concept of death from a different linguistic, planar, or cultural perspective.
-Practically speaking, magic users of 7th-level and above have a chance to recognize the nature of the glyphs: the chance is 30% plus 5% per additional experience level.
+	* Advanced arcane theory may recognize that each glyph represents the concept of death from a different linguistic, planar, or cultural perspective (mages of 7th-level or higher: 30% + 5% per level).

-Each glyph carries a deadly enchantment: if any living creature approaches within 10’ of the monument, the next glyph in the stream discharges in a burst of magical power while a deep voice intones the word ‘death’ in Mithric.
-All those within 15’ of the monument who possess 60 HP or less are instantly slain (those with more than 60 HP take 60 HP damage).
-Victims are permitted a save versus death magic (with a -2 penalty); if the save is made, the victim merely takes 30 HP damage.
+	* Each glyph carries a deadly enchantment.
+		* If any living creature approaches within 10’, the next glyph in the stream discharges (and is erased) in a burst of magical power while a deep voice intones (Mithric) ‘death’.
+All within 15' of the monument take 60 damage (save at -2 for half).

-Each time a glyph activates, it is erased from the monument; as a result, the monument only has fifty-eight more uses.
-It is possible to mask the power of the monument, at least temporarily: casting dispel magic on the monument (by a caster of at least 7th-level dampens the power of the monument for 1-3 turns.
-Such should be sufficient to allow a swift party to climb through the concealed hole in the ceiling.
+	* Dispelling the monument (7th or higher) disables it for 1d3 Turns.

-Concealed Hole: The plastered ceiling conceals a 10’x10’ hole that leads up a 5’-long tunnel to SL6-75.
-PCs have normal chances to detect this concealed ‘door’.
-Once detected, it is easy to break through the plaster to reveal the hole.
+* The ceiling conceals a 10’x10’ plastered-over hole leading up a 5’-long tunnel to SL6-75.

 ### SL6-75: Upper Chamber (Dry)

-Notes: The air supply in this chamber is fixed; see general sub-level conditions above.
-It also lies beyond the walls of the main cavern of the Drowned Canyon, a fact which means that the floor level relative to the cavern floor is no longer relevant.
+* Notes: The air supply in this chamber is fixed.
+The chamber lies beyond the walls of the main cavern of the Drowned Canyon, so the floor level relative to the cavern floor is no longer relevant.

-This enormous chamber has 20’-tall walls and a pyramidal ceiling that rises another 10’.
-Four colossal statues stand in the corners of the room facing its center.
-Stirring inscriptions in
+* This enormous chamber has 20’-tall walls and a pyramidal ceiling that rises another 10’.
+	* Four colossal (12') statues of legionaries at parade rest (imperial stone guardians) stand in the corners, facing the center.
+		* They lumber to destroy the desecrators if the relics from SL6-77 are brought here.
+	* Words (Mithric) are incised, 2'-tall on three of the four walls: Respect (north), Duty (east), Loyalty (west).
-Mithric appear on three of the four walls.
-A 10’x10’ hole in floor leads down 5’ to the plaster ceiling of SL6-74.
-A 3’ parapet surrounds the hole.
+	* A 10’x10’ hole in floor, surrounded by a 3' parapet, leads down 5’ to the plaster ceiling of SL6-74.

-Statues: All four of the 12’ statues are of legionaries at parade rest.
-They detect of magic, but do not animate until/unless the relics from SL6-77 are brought into this chamber.
-At that point they lumber to life and prepare to destroy the desecrators.

-Inscriptions: Three of the walls feature a word incised into the stone in 2’-tall capital letters.
-They read as follows:
- North: Respect
- East: Duty
- West: Loyalty

 4 imperial stone guardians (see new monsters): SZ L; AL N; AC -2; MV 90’; HD 8+3; HP 60, 60, 60, 57; #AT 2; Dmg 3-18/3-18; MR 50%.
 Special defenses: +2 or better weapons to hit; immune to missiles (including magic missile), fire, cold, mind-affecting spells (e.g. charm), and most immobilizing spells (immune to entangle, hold monster, web).